Reporting an incident is the first step to initialize a cover contract for governance. The reporting process has the following functionalities:

-The Neptune Mutual Protocol is a proof of stake DAO.
-Before an attacker can perform 51% attack on the protocol, they will need to purchase 51% of the NEP tokens.
-This requires an attacker to invest a large upfront capital while bearing the risk of NEP tokens price drop.
+The Neptune Mutual Protocol is a proof of stake platform.
+Before an attacker can perform 51% attack on the protocol, they will need to purchase 51% of the NPM tokens.
+This requires an attacker to invest a large upfront capital while bearing the risk of NPM tokens price drop.
 Unlike relatively low-hash or unsecured PoW networks, it is too expensive to perform a 51% against the Neptune Mutual platform.

-There is also a massive risk of the governance committee pausing the protocol (or just the cover in question) and taking their time to evaluate how to best mitigate the ongoing attack.
+There is also a massive risk of the governance committee pausing the protocol (or just the cover in question) or performing emergency resolution that can reverse the decision ignoring the amount staked.

 A 51% attack, although possible, is highly unlikely because it is quite expensive to accumulate 51% of the NPM tokens (which may not even be available to purchase in the first place).
 An attacker would not have in their best financial interest to exploit a protocol which they hold majority stake of.
 If the price of NPM tokens drops, so does the attacker's portfolio.
 The Proof of Stake consensus incentivizes the token holders to protect the network from such situation.

 Neptune Mutual relies on the tokenholder community to report incidents.
 Prior to reporting an incident, a potential reporter is likely to buy a coverage first.
 The attackers may deplete the cover's liquidity pool by paying a tiny amount in policy premium since the result of the resolution is already known at this time.
 In addition to this, the incentive design of the Neptune Mutual protocol means that reporters will also get a commission on protocol fees.

 Neptune Mutual's coverage typically begins at UTC EOD the next day.
 If you purchased a policy on Monday, coverage will begin at midnight UTC on Tuesday.
 This is often referred to as the "coverage lag".